The Twins from Immenhof

-The Twins from Immenhof (Die Zwillinge vom Immenhof) is a 1973 West German family drama film directed by Wolfgang Schleif and starring Heidi Brühl, Horst Janson and Olga Tschechowa.
+The Twins from Immenhof (Die Zwillinge vom Immenhof) is a 1973 West German family drama film directed by Wolfgang Schleif and starring Heidi Brühl, Horst Janson and Olga Chekhova.
 Set in Schleswig-Holstein, the film is in the post-war Heimatfilm tradition.

 It is part of the series of Immenhof films, continuing on from a trilogy of 1950s films in which Brühl had starred.
-It was followed by a sequel Spring in Immenhof the following year.
+It was followed by the sequel Spring in Immenhof the following year.